Cgsanchez92626/SBA320H---CSREI2/README.md

 # o Using React-Redux toolkit - in authSlice to manage the login state

-# Also in PropertySlice using createSlice, createAsyncThunk and axios
+# Also in propertySlice using createSlice, createAsyncThunk and axios

 # to manage API call for property listing